maboa/MDN/gameaudio.md

 ### Loading Your Tracks

-With the Web Audio API you can load your separate tracks and loops using XHR, which means you can load them asynchronously or in parallel.
-You can also load them synchronously if it makes sense to do it that way - this might mean parts of your music are ready earlier and you can start playing them, while others load.
+With the Web Audio API you can load separate tracks and loops individually using XHR, which means you can load them synchronously or in parallel.
+Loading synchronously might mean parts of your music are ready earlier and you can start playing them, while others load.